BlueEye2077/To-Do-List/README.md

-# ✅ Terminal To-Do List Manager
+# ✅ Terminal To Do List Manager

 A minimalist, interactive, and colorful terminal-based To-Do List manager built with Python and SQLite.